 The speaker driver has a fundamental resonance frequency (Fs).
 This is the frequency at which the speaker driver naturally wants to vibrate.
 It is easy to make the driver vibrate at its resonant frequency and more difficult to make it vibrate at other frequencies.

 Simply tapping the speaker diaphragm will cause the driver to vibrate at its resonant frequency.
-Subjecting a speaker driver to a sound wave at its resonance frequency will also cause it to vibrate at this frequency similarly to a tuning fork.
+Subjecting a speaker driver to a sound wave at its resonance frequency will also cause it to vibrate at this frequency, similar to a tuning fork.

 This can be explained with back EMF.